Lucie-Brosson/Big_Data_and_Self-project-y2s2/README.md

 # Al the debater

-In this folder you will find my projects for the Bid data and the self class

 Look at the wiki part to have more detail on the project

-Here are the command of the bot :

-Start every command with al it calls the bot.
+Here are the command of the bot - Start every command with al it calls the bot.- :

 * al hello
 * al status